fernandodestefani/html-css-course-best-udemy/README.md

 # 🚀 Build Responsive Real-World Websites with HTML and CSS

-📌 Projects from *Build Responsive Real-World Websites with HTML and CSS*, the **best-selling and top-rated HTML & CSS course on Udemy**.
+📌 Projects from *Build Responsive Real-World Websites with HTML and CSS*, the **best-selling and top-rated HTML & CSS course on Udemy, created by Jonas Schmedtmann**.

 ---